BSc(Hons), RIBA Part 1

 From the offset I have been given the opportunity to design in my own way – testing my creative ability and intellect, combining the skills learnt in university with practical application at planning stage.

-The design briefs I was given in my degree had little variety; they were generally large-scale new public buildings, either in the middle of a city or in the middle of nowhere.
+The design briefs I was given in my degree were generally large-scale new public buildings, either in the middle of a city or in the middle of nowhere.
 In contrast, Hayes & Partners allows me to work with existing and listed buildings.
-Each project has its own unique character and demands a more conscientious and sympathetic approach to its context – something I never experienced as a student.
+Each project has its own unique character and demands a more conscientious and sympathetic approach to its context – something I never fully appreciated as a student.

 My confidence and ability to communicate every part of a project through drawings has drastically improved, I believe this will be invaluable when I return to university for my part 2.”